Maria Ela Atienza, Pauline Eadie, May Tan-Mullins

 Reference - 178 Pages - 10 B/W Illustrations

 Series: Routledge Humanitarian Studies

 This book investigates the best strategies for poverty alleviation in post-disaster urban environments, and the conditions necessary for the success and scaling up of these strategies.
-Using the case study of typhoon Yolanda (Haiyan), the strongest typhoon ever to make landfall, the book aims to draw out policy recommendations relevant for other Middle and Lower Income Countries facing similar urban environmental challenges.
+Using the case study of Typhoon Yolanda (Haiyan) in the Philippines, the strongest typhoon ever to make landfall, the book aims to draw out policy recommendations relevant for other middle- and lower-income countries facing similar urban environmental challenges.

 Using both qualitative and quantitative methods, including primary survey data from victims and those charged with overseeing the relief effort in the Philippines, Urban Poverty in the Wake of Environmental Disaster has significant implications for disaster risk reduction as it relates to the urban poor and is highly recommended for scholars and practitioners of development studies, environment studies, and disaster relief and risk reduction.

 4. The Roles of Foreign and International Agencies in Disaster Risk Reduction and Management

 5. The Role of National and Local Governments in Disaster Risk Reduction and Response